-After uploading many of my paper log QSO's to LOTW, I received Seven (7) Band WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy.
-I have just a few states remaining on 160 and 12 for those digital awards.
-Namely, AK, CA, FL, HI, ND and WY, still searching and will get them done one day.
+After uploading many of my paper log QSO's to LOTW, I have received Nine (9) Band LOTW, WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy for QSO confirmations.
+I keep plugging along on 6 meters and hope to achieve WAS there this summer E season!

-FLEX Radio 3000 or ICOM 736 for HF and 6 meter operation, 80 meter loop and or windom at 48 feet (N to S), Alpha Delta sloper(NE to SW), Butternut vertical (HF9V-X), Mosley mini beam on new mast at 35 feet, homebrew 20 meter monobander about 32 feet in the air, 3 elements, long wire for 160 meters configured as a loop(but too short and too low) to be really effective.
-Long wire for SWL enjoy that also.
-Astroplane for 10 meter when it opens, base is 38 feet on mast.
-Diamond CP22E for 2 meter operation.
+FLEX Radio Systems 6300 or ICOM 736 for HF and 6 meter operation, 80 meter loop and or windom at 48 feet (N to S), Alpha Delta sloper(NE to SW), Butternut vertical (HF9V-X), Mosley Mini beam on a new mast at 35 feet, homebrew 20 meter monobander about 32 feet in the air, 3 elements, long wire for 160 meters configured as a loop(but too short and too low) to be really effective.

 You must be logged in to file a report on this page

 Book Totals: 20978 qso's 14766 confirmed Get a free logbook at QRZ.COM